contextmap/contextmap/README.md

 The overview of a component contains the following details:

-- **System name** is based on the property `contextmap.scan.system-name` in your .properties file or .yml file, if not available then it falls back to the groupId in the pom.xml
+- **System name** is based on the property `contextmap.scan.system-name` in your .properties file or .yml file, if that's not available then it falls back to the property `systemName` from the compile-time plugin's configuration in the pom.xml file, if that's not available then it falls back to the groupId in the pom.xml
-- **Component name** is based on the property `spring.application.name` in your .properties file or .yml file, if not available then it falls back to the name in the pom.xml
+- **Component name** is based on the property `contextmap.scan.component-name` in your .properties file or .yml file, if that's not available then it falls back to the property `spring.application.name` in your .properties file or .yml file, if that's not available then it falls back to the name in the pom.xml
+- **Component aliases** are based on the property `contextmap.scan.component-aliases` in your .properties file or .yml file.
+  This is a comma-separated list of aliases used for the component.
+You can use this for example when you have an old name and new name for the same component, or when you have a human-readable name and technical name used during service discovery. (you don't need to include the component's name in the list of aliases)
 - **Domain vision statement** is based on the description in the pom.xml
 - **Technology** is based on the dependencies in the pom.xml
 - **Team** is based on the name of the first developer in the pom.xml